Pac (wrestler): Early life

-Benjamin Satterley was born in Newcastle upon Tyne on 22 August 1986, the son of Stephen and Gill (sometimes spelled Jill) Satterley.
-He was extremely active as a child and participated in sports such as football, hockey, roller hockey, basketball, and swimming.
-His interest in wrestling came about through one of his aunts, who was a fan of the World Wrestling Federation.
-His parents had banned him from watching wrestling at their house, so he would go to his aunt's house to watch it.
-His favorite wrestlers growing up were The Undertaker and "Hacksaw" Jim Duggan.
-By the age of 16, Satterley had wrestled with backyard wrestling organizations TWXW in Gateshead and FXW in nearby Middlesbrough.
-Satterley also visited Scarborough Wrestling Alliance in Scarborough and Essex Championship Wrestling in Essex.
-Even as one of the younger wrestlers in the group, Satterley's technical ability and athleticism ensured he was always in the most entertaining matches.
-Many of the FXW roster went on to form 3Count Wrestling (3CW), an organization Satterley would later return to.
-He started training as a wrestler on a more permanent basis at the age of 18 at St Joseph's Hall in Gateshead, described by Satterley as "pretty much the only wrestling school in the area".
+Benjamin Satterley was born in Newcastle upon Tyne on 22 August 1986, the son of Jill and Stephen Satterley.
+He was extremely active as a child and participated in sports such as basketball, football, hockey, roller hockey, and swimming.
+His interest in wrestling was sparked by one of his aunts, who was a fan of the WWF; his parents had banned him from watching wrestling at their house, so he would go to his aunt's house to watch it.
+His favourite wrestlers were The Undertaker and "Hacksaw" Jim Duggan.